California

 Verily, they have their reward.

-When the new Catholic Cathedral of Los Angeles was opened in 2002, I was on tour of it.
-We were shown the cripts that Arnold had already bought for himself and his wife, Maria Shriver.
-Perhaps they won't be using those now; and Arnold has actually made of statements that make him sound like an atheist.
+When the new Catholic Cathedral of Los Angeles was opened in 2002, I went on a tour of it.
+We were shown the crypts that Arnold had already bought for himself and Maria.
+Perhaps they won't be using those now; and Arnold has actually made statements that make him sound like an actual atheist.
 Wow.
 Arnold betrays Milton Friedman, betrays his wife, betrays his Party, and then betrays his Faith.
 Has he ever wondered where he went wrong?
+It might do him good to return to the Church and go to Confession.
+He'll have a lot to confess.

 Arnold's failure of leadership may have contributed to the nature of the results of the 2010 election.
 But that can't be the whole story.
 A California majority that returns the dinosaur Jerry Brown to Sacramento and reelects the witless and execrable Barbara Boxer to six more years in Washington has all but lost its mind.